nikolro/Motion-System-IOT/README.md

 <img width="737" alt="Screenshot 2023-07-08 124324" src="https://github.com/nikolro/Motion-System-IOT/assets/57406005/039dbf20-275b-453d-81fe-58688533d629">

 ## Description
-Created in collaboration with the Biomechanics Lab of the faculty of Biomedical Engineering, Technion – this app aims so assist trainers and athletes of the Israeli national Olympic team with analysing and improving windsurfing performance and skills.
+Created in collaboration with the Biomechanics Lab of the faculty of Biomedical Engineering, Technion – this app aims so assist trainers and athletes of the Israeli National Olympic windsurfing team with analysing and improving performance and skills.

 ### Features:
 * 3D Avatar model